 Center for Academic Success provides a range of critical academic support services.
 This unit’s main student success mission is the identification of students are likely to have, or are having, academic difficulty and to follow-up with intervention.
 Tutoring, one-on-one academic counseling, and testing are done in the Center for Academic Success, which also hosts a Writing Center.
 Students admitted under several of Longwood’s special admission and readmission programs are provided specialized support service in the Center for Academic Success.

-The Academic and Career Advising Center’s program is aimed at providing outstanding support to students who either have not selected a major or are changing majors.
+The University Career Center’s program is aimed at providing outstanding support to students who either have not selected a major or are changing majors.
 It has a closely related mission of providing career counseling to all students.
 Over the past several years, Longwood has seen an increase in the number of incoming students who have not chosen an academic major (over 20 percent of the incoming class this year).
-The Academic and Career Advising Center provides interview training, job fairs, resume development, career interest testing and housing a considerable number of career resources.
+The University Career Center provides interview training, job fairs, resume development, career interest testing and housing a considerable number of career resources.
 It does outreach to academic departments by providing advisor training and other services aimed at improving academic advising across the whole institution.
-Integration of academic and career advising is a forward looking approach to better service to our students, and is obviously integral to student success.
+Integration of career advising is a forward looking approach to better service to our students, and is obviously integral to student success.

 Student-Athlete Academic Support Services is the unit dedicated to providing superior academic support to our Division One athletes as they make timely progress toward their degrees.
 Currently, Longwood has 240 Division one student athletes in a variety of exciting sports.
 This office provides academic support and advising to these students who have considerable demands on their time and have rigid NCAA eligibility requirements.
 This office works closely with academic advisors in the students’ majors.